U.S. Open Adaptive Surfing Championships

 Stoke for Life Foundation and the U.S. Open ASC Competition Committee are Honored to Announce:

-The Board members of Stoke for Life Foundation, the competition committee of the U.S. Open Adaptive Surfing Championships are so proud to announce that the University of St. Augustine for Health Sciences has signed on for another three years of title sponsorship for the U.S. Open ASC.
-The 2023, 2024, and 2025 events will be POWERED BY THE UNIVERSITY OF ST. AUGUSTINE.
-I want to thank the staff and all the students for all the support and we are looking forward making history over the next three years.
+The Board members of Stoke for Life Foundation, the competition committee of the U.S. Open Adaptive Surfing Championships are so proud to announce the continued sponsorship of the University of St. Augustine for Health Sciences, The 2024 – 2025 events will be POWERED BY THE UNIVERSITY OF ST. AUGUSTINE!
+I want to thank the staff and all the students for all the support, we are looking forward to continue making history in the adaptive community.

 The Stoke For Life Foundation is committed to spreading the aloha spirit through adaptive watersports.

 The main goal for the Stoke for Life Foundation is to bring awareness to the rehabilitative benefits of adaptive water sports through clinics and education.
 Our goals are to introduce these benefits in an effort to advance adaptive water sports and to raise awareness for access to our beach communities for those with disabilities.
 Stoke for life will host paddle clinics for adaptive paddle boarding and adaptive surfing; these will be free open clinics to further education of adaptive water sports, beach access for the disabled, and the advancements in adaptive water sports equipment.
 Among other information will be hands-on teaching for volunteers to learn how to handle people with all levels of disabilities and ailments safely in and out of the water.